awsdocs/amazon-rds-user-guide/doc_source/custom-troubleshooting.md

   CEV creation fails if RDS Custom can't create the S3 bucket\.
 Either the caller doesn't have S3 permissions as described in [Grant required permissions to your IAM user](custom-setup-orcl.md#custom-setup-orcl.iam-user), or the number of S3 buckets has reached the limit\.
 + The caller doesn't have permissions to get files from your S3 bucket that contains the installation media files\.
 These permissions are described in [Adding necessary IAM permissions](custom-cev.md#custom-cev.preparing.iam)\.
++ Your IAM policy has an `aws:SourceIp` condition\.
+Make sure to follow the recommendations in [AWS Denies access to AWS based on the source IP](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_aws_deny-ip.html) in the *AWS Identity and Access Management User Guide*\.
+Also make sure that the caller has the S3 permissions described in [Grant required permissions to your IAM user](custom-setup-orcl.md#custom-setup-orcl.iam-user)\.
 + Installation media files listed in the CEV manifest aren't in your S3 bucket\.
 + The SHA\-256 checksums of the installation files are unknown to RDS Custom\.